uix5/info-inpdir/README.md

 Depending on the configuration of the master (*Mouse / Keyboard Preferences* on the *Master Preferences* tab), the state of those keys on the master is updated to reflect those of the slave.

+The `Slave Screen X` and `Slave Screen Y` fields appear to contain the coordinates of the slave screen that the *Cursor Enter* packet specified.

+`Unknown1a` and `Unknown1b` also seem to contain some sort of coordinate pair, but it is not known what these represent.